MichaelCurrin/dev-cheatsheets/cheatsheets/python/install-and-upgrade-py.md

 /usr/bin/python3
 ```

-And Python3.8 was known by Brew.
+And Python 3.8 was known by Brew.

 ```sh
 $ brew info python